-The ability to see a complex assembly as a virtual 3D object, at 1:1 scale, animated in front of you, to then interact with that 3D model, to see data such as airflow around that 3D model, to interrogate that model and see real-time IOT or BOM data, has brought huge benefits to engineering.
+The ability to see a complex assembly as a virtual 3D object, at 1:1 scale, animated in front of you, to then interact with that 3D model, to see data such as airflow around that 3D model, to interrogate that model and see real-time IOT or BOM data, has brought huge benefits to engineering design.
 The use of VR, particularly at the design stage, has allowed engineers to build a full digital prototype that they can test, refine and train on before they start manufacturing, giving them a unique workflow advantage that saves time and costs downstream.

-The ROI of engineering VR is now proven, from small design teams to large household names, companies are using VR in new and innovative ways each day, to design and refine their products.
+The ROI of engineering VR is now proven, from small design teams to large household names, companies are using VR software in new and innovative ways each day, to design and refine their products.
 As software tools, data exchange formats, compute power and VR devices have all improved, so the adoption of the technology has increased, and with engineering users benefiting from the expansion of VR devices for entertainment, the price point for entry is decreasing.

 SkyReal is part of this adoption, as a second generation VR software solution, it utilises the latest devices, the graphical power of the Unreal engine, and an innovative User Interface, to bring key beneficial tools for engineers to use in their daily workflow.
 SkyReal is a strong believer in the power of VR when used in engineering, also that VR should not just be used to “view” models, but also interact and manipulate them, and even design new parts in VR where the benefits are clear.
-It is this approach that has led to the development of the following tools and features;
+It is this approach of engineering design that has led to the development of the following tools and features;

 Importing all the data – SkyReal has a comprehensive support for most CAD native and 3D interchange formats, 3D scanned data, plus the ability to read in CAE ascii data.
 SkyReal can also support the channelling of live data from a PLM or IOT sensors onto the 3D model, to drive a digital twin simulation.